Untangling Graphs on Surfaces: Proof of Theorem when and

 \section{Proof of Theorem~\ref{thm:surf} when $g\geq2$ and $b=0$}

 In this section we prove Theorem~\ref{thm:surf} in the case where our input surface~$\surface$ has genus at least two and is without boundary, using Theorem~\ref{thm:main-theorem}.
-To do so, we transform homotopically our input drawing~$\drawing$ into another one that lies in the 1-skeleton of a reducing triangulation.
-This is done in the following lemma.
+To do so, we push our drawing into a reducing triangulation $T$, and we determine if the drawing in $T$ can be untangled.
+If required, we even compute a weak embedding in $T$, that we push back into the initial cellularly embedded graph $H$.
+The conversions between $T$ and $H$ can be described independently of the drawings, and are computed in the following lemma:

+\begin{lemma} Let $H$ be a graph of size $m$ cellularly embedded on a surface $\surface$ of genus $g \geq 2$ without boundary.
+In $O(gm)$ time, we can construct a reducing triangulation $T$ of $S$, and a drawing $\varphi : H \to T$ homotopic to the inclusion map $H \subset \surface$, such that $\varphi$ maps each edge of $H$ to a walk of length $O(g)$ in $T$.
+Moreover, in $O(g^2m)$ time, we can push the 1-skeleton of $T$ arbitrarily close to the 1-skeleton of $H$ by isotopy, and compute the resulting weak embedding $\psi : T \to H$, such that $\psi$ maps each edge of $T$ to a walk of length $O(gm)$ in $H$. \end{lemma}